postpayio/react-native-postpay-widget/README.md

 Other than the above dependency this library uses pure javascript and supports both iOS and Android

+## Example

+You can check it out [react-native-postpay-widget-example](https://github.com/postpayio/react-native-postpay-widget-example)

 ## Getting started

 `$ npm install react-native-postpay-widget --save`